StudioEtrange/mambo/README.md

 ## AVAILABLE COMMANDS

 ```
-L     install : deploy this app
+    install : deploy this app.
-L     init [--claim] : init services.
-Do it once before launch. - will stop plex --claim : will force to claim server even it is already registred
+    init [--claim] : init services.
+Do it once before launch. - will stop plex --claim : will force
-L     up [service] : launch all mambo services or one service
+	up [service [-b]] [--module module] [--plugin plugin] [--freeport]: launch all available services or one service
-L     down [service] : down all mambo services or one service
+	down [service] [--mods mod-name] [--all]: down all services or one service.
+Except shared internal service when in shared mode (--all force stop shared service).
-L     restart [service ] : restart all mambo services or one service
+	restart [service] [--module module] [--plugin plugin] [--freeport]: restart all services or one service.
-L     info : give info on Mambo.
+	info [--freeport] : give info.
 Will generate conf files and print configuration used when launching any service.
-L     status [service] : see status
+	status [service] : see service status.
-L     logs [service] : see logs
+	logs [service] : see service logs.
+	update <service> : get last version of docker image service.
+Will stop service if it was running.
-L     shell <service> : launch a shell into a running service
+	shell <service> : launch a shell into a running service.
+	modules|plugins list : list available modules or plugins.
+A module is a predefined service.
+A plugin is plug onto a service.
+	plugins <exec-service> <service>|<exec> <plugin>: exec all plugin attached to a service OR exec a plugin into all serviced attached.

+	cert <path> --domain=<domain> : generate self signed certificate for a domain into a current host folder.
 ```